 Figure 11-74m (Coordinated monostatic DMG sensing instances, sequential sounding mode) gives an example of two sequential coordinated monostatic DMG sensing instances.
 The PCP/AP is the sensing initiator and the two non-AP STAs (STA A and STA B) are sensing responders.
 The SP is not used and the measurement results need to be reported.
 In the DMG sensing measurement session phase, STA A and STA B delivered the Sounding Duration 0a, Report Duration 0a, Sounding Duration 0b, and Report Duration 0b of the first DMG sensing instance to the sensing initiator by the DMG Sensing Instance Duration element within the DMG Sensing Measurement Response frame.
 In this example, the sensing initiator first interacts with STA A (STA ID equal to 0) and then with STA B (STA ID equal to 1) in each DMG sensing instance.

 In Instance 1, in the initiation phase of STA A, the sensing initiator sends a DMG Sensing Request frame to STA A and receives a DMG Sensing Response frame from STA A. The DMG Sensing Request frame activates STA A to be ready to participate in the sounding and reporting phases.
-The DMG Sensing Response frame indicates to the sensing initiator the readiness of STA A and the Sounding Duration 1a and the Report Duration 1a of the Instance 2.
+The DMG Sensing Response frame indicates to the sensing initiator the readiness of STA A and the Sounding Duration 1a and the Report Duration 1a of Instance 2.

 In the first DMG Sensing Request frame, the Monostatic Sounding Mode field is set to 1 to indicate the sequential mode and the Duration field is set to the value according to Equation (11-9).
 The calculation utilizes the Sounding Duration 0a, Report Duration 0a, Sounding Duration 0b, and Report Duration 0b fields delivered in the DMG Sensing Measurement Response frame.

 In the following sounding phase of STA A, STA A transmits DMG monostatic sensing PPDUs and receives the reflected signal for sensing measurement.
 The duration of the transmission of the DMG monostatic sensing PPDUs including the SBIFS is equal to the Sounding Duration 0a.
 The measurement in the DMG monostatic sensing PPDU covers the number of transmit AWV indicated by the Number TX Beams Per Instance field and the times of repetition indicated by the Repeat Per Instance field within the DMG Sensing Scheduling subelement of the DMG Sensing Measurement Session element.

 In the following reporting phase of STA A, STA A sends a DMG Sensing Measurement Report frame to the sensing initiator.
 The duration of the transmission of the DMG Sensing Measurement Report frame is equal to the Report Duration 0a.
-Then, the sensing initiator proceeds with the(#1390) initiation phase, sounding phase, and reporting phase with STA B. In the initiation phase of STA B, the sensing initiator sends a DMG Setup Request frame to STA B and receives a DMG Sensing Response frame from STA B. The DMG Sensing Response frame transmitted by STA B contains the Sounding Duration 1b and the Report Duration 1b of the Instance 2.
+Then, the sensing initiator proceeds with the(#1390) initiation phase, sounding phase, and reporting phase with STA B. In the initiation phase of STA B, the sensing initiator sends a DMG Setup Request frame to STA B and receives a DMG Sensing Response frame from STA B. The DMG Sensing Response frame transmitted by STA B contains the Sounding Duration 1b and the Report Duration 1b of Instance 2.

 In the following sounding phase of STA B, STA B transmits DMG monostatic sensing PPDUs and receives the reflected signal for sensing measurement.
 The duration of the transmission of the DMG monostatic sensing PPDUs including the SBIFS is equal to the Sounding Duration 0b.

 In the following reporting phase of STA B, STA B sends a DMG Sensing Measurement Report frame with the report to the sensing initiator.
 The duration of the transmission of the DMG Sensing Measurement Report frame is equal to the Report Duration 0b.